An Accurate and Efficient Machine-Learned Potential for SiC from Ambient to Extreme Environments: Introduction

-Although conventional interatomic potentials (IAPs) have made tremendous contributions to understanding dynamical processes in SiC~\cite{tersoff1989modeling, tersoff1994chemical, devanathan1998displacement, devanathan1998displacement, gao2002empirical, vashishta2007interaction, jiang2012carbon, kang2014governing}, they are limited in precision by their simple functional forms and few adjustable parameters.
-The inaccurate description of key physical quantities by empirical IAPs, such as degenerate energies for different polymorphs and questionable threshold displacement energies (TDE), has raised doubts about the precision of the results of molecular dynamics simulations of irradiation effects in 3C-SiC~\cite{lucas2005comparison, li2019threshold, cowen2018point, samolyuk2015molecular, wang2021effect}.
+Although empirical IAPs have made tremendous contributions to understanding dynamical processes in SiC~\cite{tersoff1989modeling, tersoff1994chemical,devanathan1998displacement,devanathan1998displacement,gao2002empirical,vashishta2007interaction,jiang2012carbon,kang2014governing}, they are limited in precision by their simple functional forms and few adjustable parameters.
+The inaccurate description of key physical quantities by empirical IAPs, such as degenerate energies for different polymorphs and questionable threshold displacement energies (TDEs), has raised doubts about the precision of the results of MD simulations of irradiation effects in 3C-SiC~\cite{lucas2005comparison,samolyuk2015molecular,cowen2018point,li2019threshold,wang2021effect}.
 In recent years, the development of machine-learning (ML) IAPs trained on density functional theory (DFT) data has progressed rapidly.
 Unlike traditional IAPs, ML-based models can flexibly capture complex, high-dimensional potential energy surfaces using non-linear representations.
-This enables them to retain near-DFT accuracy while maintaining reasonably low computational cost, making ML-IAPs a reliable and widely adopted tool in computational materials science~\cite{lim2023molecular, liu2024deep, deringer2021gaussian}.
+This enables them to retain near-DFT accuracy while maintaining reasonably low computational cost, making ML-IAPs a reliable and widely adopted tool in computational materials science~\cite{deringer2021gaussian, lim2023molecular, liu2024deep}.

-Several recent studies have focused on the development of ML-IAPs for SiC~\cite{xie2023uncertainty, lim2023molecular, klawohn2023massively, liu2024deep, macisaac2024genetic, liu2025neural, du2024construction}.
+Several recent studies have focused on the development of ML-IAPs for SiC~\cite{xie2023uncertainty, lim2023molecular, klawohn2023massively, liu2024deep, macisaac2024genetic, du2024construction, liu2025neural, hamedani2025sic}.
 However, many of these are limited to specific crystal structures or are trained on narrowly focused datasets, limiting their generalizability.
-Given the structural diversity of SiC polymorphs and their varying responses under extreme conditions, a more comprehensive potential is needed to capture the dynamic behavior, for instance the TDE, a key parameter in radiation damage modeling.
+Given the structural diversity of SiC polymorphs and their varying responses under extreme conditions, a more comprehensive ML-IAP is needed to capture the dynamic behavior, for instance the TDE, a key parameter in radiation damage modeling.